dlt-hub/dlt/docs/website/docs/reference/performance.md

 :::

 ### Load
-Load stage uses thread pool for parallelization.
+The **load** stage uses a thread pool for parallelization.
 Loading is input/output bound. `dlt` avoids any processing of the content of the load package produced by the normalizer.
 By default loading happens in 20 threads, each loading a single file.

 As before, **if you have just a single table with millions of records you should enable [file rotation in the normalizer](#controlling-intermediary-files-size-and-rotation).**.
-Then number of parallel load jobs is controlled by `workers` config.
+Then  the number of parallel load jobs is controlled by the `workers` config setting.
 ```toml
 [normalize.data_writer]
 # force normalize file rotation if it exceeds 1MiB